Xiaobin0860/Chameleon/README.md

 ## Overview

-> Chameleon is a free, powerful UCI chinese chess engine derived from Stockfish.
-It is not a complete chess program and requires a UCI-compatible GUI (e.g. CChessGUI) in order to be used comfortably.
+> Chameleon is a free, powerful UCI Chinese Chess engine derived from [Stockfish 7](https://github.com/mcostalba/Stockfish).
+It is not a complete chess program and requires a UCI-compatible GUI (e.g. [Sylvan](https://github.com/EterCyber/Sylvan)) in order to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Chameleon with it.

 ## Files